mdrkb/mdrkb/README.md

 *Sep 2020 to Present*

-- Developed notification service and automated the escalation process for tech platform using Python and AWS serverless architecture: API Gateway, AWS Lambda, SQS, CloudWatch, etc.
+- Supported monitoring service to manage security, analysis, and configuration of platform code repositories using Python and Golang.
 - Worked on the reporting service that tracks and manages the life-cycle of critical security-related issues through the use of project management tools.
-- Built monitoring service for managing security, analysis, and configuration of Github code repositories using Python and Golang.
+- Enhanced notification service and automated escalation process using Python and AWS serverless architecture: API Gateway, AWS Lambda, SQS, CloudWatch, etc.
-- Created services to resolve dependency confusion vulnerability of internal artifacts using Golang.
+- Created service to resolve dependency confusion vulnerability of internal artifacts using Golang.
-- Contributed in internal client libraries that are used in S24 products using Python and GraphQL.
+- Contributed to internal client library used in S24 security products using Python and GraphQL.

 ### **Software Engineer**, [Brain Station 23](https://brainstation-23.com)